-Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the report below.
+Where a bridge structure has increased top width beyond the standard 6.10 metre (20.0 ft.) top width, all of the increased costs resulting from same are assessed 100% to the Owner, as provided for in the cost sharing set out in the attached Schedule of Assessment.
+Based on information provided by the landowners, it was established that the County of Essex enclosed a portion of the drain forming part of the Bridge 1 Enclosure piping shown on the plans for past roadway improvements to provide for road shoulder stability.
+Based on this information we recommend that the Owners along Bridge 1 will be assessed for a standard access bridge cost and the cost of the additional works to provide the enclosure piping will be assessed to the County.

-IX.
+XI.
 FUTURE MAINTENANCE